bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 `$product = \BigCommerce\Post_Types\Product\Product::by_product_id( $product_id );`

 In the context of many templates, the `$product` variable is already available to you.
-Check the docblock at the top of the template file to see which variables are defined in that scope.
+Check the docblock at the top of the template file to see defined variables in that scope.

 If the Product object is available, you can access all the product's cached information from the BigCommerce Catalog API.